MetaStark/vision-IoS/00_CONSTITUTION/ADR-011_2026_PRODUCTION_FORTRESS_AND_VEGA_TESTSUITE.md

 5.2 Endpoints

-All external and internal governance endpoints tested.
+All governance and orchestrator endpoints, internal and external.

 5.3 Modules